Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Introduction

-Inspired by these advances, we pose the question of whether LES can directly synthesize functional and interpretable programmatic policies, rather than merely designing auxiliary components like reward functions.
-This direction holds the potential to yield agents that are both effective and transparent, thus bridging the gap between high-performance black-box policies and human-understandable control logic.
-Building on this, we further investigate how LES can be enhanced to generate more reliable and generalizable policies, while also improving the efficiency of the policy discovery process.
+Inspired by these advances, we pose the question of (1) whether LES can directly synthesize high-performance programmatic policies, rather than merely designing auxiliary components like reward functions.
+This direction holds the potential to yield agents that are both effective and transparent, thus bridging the gap between high-performance black-box models and human-understandable control logic.
+Building on this, we further investigate (2) how this process can be enhanced to generate more reliable policies, while also improving the efficiency of the policy discovery.

-To address these questions, we propose \textit{Multimodal LLM-assisted Evolutionary Search} (MLES), a novel framework for the automatic discovery of programmatic policies.
-MLES extends the LES paradigm in two key ways.
-First, it targets the direct evolution of policies, where policies are expressed as executable programs enriched with natural language rationales.
-These are developed through natural language interactions with LLMs, enabling the synthesis of policies that are both semantically meaningful and easily interpretable.
-Second, MLES introduces \textit{behavior analysis} into the evolutionary loop.
-By grounding policy evaluation in richer signals beyond scalar quantitative metrics, MLES enables more precise, adaptable, and human-aligned policy evolution.
-This enhances the search efficiency and makes the policy discovery process more transparent and traceable.
+To address these questions, we propose \textit{Multimodal LLM-assisted Evolutionary Search} (MLES), a novel framework for the automated discovery of programmatic control policies.
+MLES advances the LES paradigm in two key ways.
+First, it targets the direct evolution of policies, where policies are expressed as executable programs with natural-language rationales.
+These are developed via natural language interactions with LLMs, enabling the synthesis of policies that are both semantically meaningful and easily understandable.
+Second, and most crucially, MLES introduces \textit{visual feedback-driven behavior analysis} into the policy generation pipeline.
+By leveraging Multimodal LLMs (MLLMs) to scrutinize execution traces beyond mere scalar metrics, MLES enables targeted, rationale-driven policy refinement.
+This approach fundamentally transforms LLM-driven automated discovery from stochastic trial-and-error into a grounded, diagnostic refinement process, rendering the evolution transparent, traceable, and highly efficient.
 In summary, this paper makes the following contributions:

-(1) We propose the MLES framework, which integrates multimodal LLMs (MLLMs) with EC to directly synthesize interpretable programmatic policies through interaction with the environment.
-Unlike existing LES-based approaches that focus on reward shaping, MLES enables end-to-end policy discovery.
-An overview comparison is shown in Fig.~\ref{fig2}.
+(1) We propose the general MLES framework, which integrates MLLMs with EC to directly synthesize programmatic control policies via environmental interaction.
+Unlike existing LES-based approaches that focus on reward function shaping, MLES enables end-to-end policy discovery, akin to DRL methods.
+A comparison between DRL and MLES is shown in Fig.~\ref{fig2}.